HenriPodolski/Nextjs-webcomponent-SSR-widget/README.md

 ## Motivation
 Using components from a Next.js application in another web application is a common use case.
 The code in this repository got you covered.
-Example: This Twitch followers widget is a seperate website: [My Twitch follower goal](https://dashboard.twitch.tv/widgets/goal/h3nr1p).
+Example: This Twitch followers widget is a separate website: [My Twitch follower goal](https://dashboard.twitch.tv/widgets/goal/h3nr1p).
+If you want to embed it, into your website you will end up with an iframe solution.
-The demonstration in this repository, shows you how to implement something similar from your own Next.js application
+The demonstration in this repository, shows you how to implement something similar from your own Next.js application, but as a webcomponent that wraps existing React components and all that in SEO-friendly manner, because SSR is possible with that approach.

 ## Overview
 ![image](./architecture.png)